janbaykara/zotero-syllabus/README.md

 | **[KeyLinks](https://kortext.com/keylinks/)**                                                               | [MDX1234 Example Reading List](https://mdx.keylinks.org/new-ui/hierarchy/list/8875)                                                                       | `*.keylinks.org` list URLs (`/list/{id}` or `/new-ui/hierarchy/list/{id}`).
 CLA / digitised files and full-text links download when your browser session can fetch them.
 Notes are skipped.                                                                                                             |
 | **[eReserve Plus](https://www.ereserve.com.au/)**                                                           | [MHC6100 Blueprint (Edith Cowan)](https://ereserve.ecu.edu.au/app/public_lists#/unit/4955/list/15619)                                                     | `ereserve` hosts, `/app/public_lists`, or an LMS LTI launch.
 Full import (including files) is most reliable from the **signed-in** student / LMS reading-list view, not only the public Vue page.                                                                                                       |
 | **[BLUEcloud Course Lists](https://www.sirsidynix.com/bluecloud-course-lists/)** (SirsiDynix / CloudSource) | No public permalink — open a student view from Canvas, Blackboard, or Moodle                                                                              | URLs containing `courselists`, `bccl`, or `bluecloudlists`, or a page titled “BLUEcloud Course Lists”.
 Product overview: [CloudSource Course Lists](https://www.cloudsource.net/course-lists/).                                                                                                         |

-### Other features

-- **Assign an item multiple times** within a syllabus.
-Useful for breaking down larger readings into smaller chunks.
-- **Save as PDF, Word, Markdown, or HTML** — the printer icon opens a format menu, then asks where to save the syllabus (including a bibliography).
-- **Publish online** — from the same menu, publish a public URL (HTML + attachments) to Cloudflare-hosted storage.
-You are prompted to authorize with your Zotero account if needed.
-Anyone with the link can open the page and linked files; only publish materials you have the right to share.
-Requires the operator to deploy the Worker in [`cloud/`](cloud/) (see [`cloud/README.md`](cloud/README.md)).
-Per-user storage quotas apply; Zotero public groups still do not expose attachment files.
-- **Zotero Reading List compatibility**: if you have the [Zotero Reading List](https://github.com/Dominic-DallOsto/zotero-reading-list) plugin installed, reading status will be displayed in the syllabus view
-- **Customizable priorities** — Define your own priority levels with custom names and colors, or use the defaults (Essential, Recommended, Optional, Course Information).
-- **Customizable nomenclature** — Change the terminology used throughout (e.g., "week", "class", "session", "section") with automatic pluralization.

 ## Development